magggnuuus/QuizTheGlobe/README.md

-# quotywood
+# A little quiz about the countries of the world

-little game about movie quotes
+playable, but still some steps to make